2023 Bryansk school shooting: Investigation

 The alleged internet diary, initially linked to the perpetrator, that contained references to Dylan Klebold and Ilnaz Galyaviev was labeled by investigators as fabricated, with its content published and edited several hours after Afanaskina's death.
 Based on surviving search queries from her computer and the boots that she wore during the attack, police experts concluded that she could possibly be mimicking "one of the modern school shooters”, which wasn't specified.

-Dmitry Afanaskin, father of the attacker who reportedly taught her how to use a shotgun, was detained, facing correctional labor for up to two years, or compulsory labor for up to 480 hours, or imprisonment for up to two years in accordance with Criminal Code 224.2 of the Russian Federation.
+Dmitry Afanaskin, the father of the attacker who reportedly taught her how to use a shotgun, was detained, facing correctional labor for up to two years, or compulsory labor for up to 480 hours, or imprisonment for up to two years in accordance with Criminal Code 224.2 of the Russian Federation.
 He was also charged with Article 110 of the Criminal Code of the Russian Federation (incitement to suicide).

-On December 9, Larisa Katolikova, deputy director of Gymnasium No. 5, where the shooting took place, was detained.
+On 9 December, Larisa Katolikova, deputy director of Gymnasium No. 5, where the shooting took place, was detained.
 Katolikova was charged under Part 3 of Article 293 of the Criminal Code of the Russian Federation – negligence that resulted in the death of two or more persons.

 Afanaskina's father's trial began in December 2024, and he was acquitted of the charge of driving her to suicide.
 Afanaskin pleaded not guilty to the charge of negligent possession of a weapon.
 At the request of the victims, the sessions were closed.

 According to Mash, the attacker could have been recruited by "curators" from an organization Maniac Murder Cult that is considered extremist and banned in Russia.
 The eighth-grader allegedly communicated with them in thematic chat rooms.
 Alternatively, the version about joining a sect was taken into account.
 In 2025, after being contacted by journalists, a person presenting themself as Anton Mishashin, creator of the online radical movement RNBWN (previously associated with the 2024 Chelyabinsk school stabbing), claimed that Afanaskina's actions were influenced by the group.

-On March 19, 2025, Dmitry Afanaskin was sentenced to 1 year and 8 months of correctional labor with 15% of his salary withheld in favor of the state, as well as deprived of the right to purchase or possess weapons for 2.5 years.
+On 19 March 2025, Dmitry Afanaskin was sentenced to 1 year and 8 months of correctional labor with 15% of his salary withheld in favor of the state, as well as deprived of the right to purchase or possess weapons for 2.5 years.
 The court found him guilty of negligent possession of weapons, causing death and injury to minors.